mac-comp221-sp25/PA1-Sorting/README.md

 0.012
 ```

 indicating that sorting the 4 elements took approximately 0.012ms (or 12 millionths of a second).

-You should ensure that the data your code sends to stdout (the standard output) can be parsed as a float.
-Format your output such that you return the number of milliseconds with 3 places past the decimal point preserved.
+Format your output such that you return the number of milliseconds sorting took, rounding to 3 places past the decimal point.
 This will ensure the output is compatible with any post-processing.
+Include no extraneous text --- if it cannot be parsed as a float, your output cannot be post-processing by the plotting script.

 **Failing to return outputs that match these requirements will cause you to lose a significant number of points**.
-If any of these instructions are unclear, please ask for clarifcation as early as possible.
+If any of these instructions are unclear, please ask for clarification as early as possible.

 #### Notes: